INSTRUMENTS / GENERATORS

 - Tuning - Tuning from -1 Octave to +1 Octave.

-- 303 Square Wave - Applies only to the Square Wave, this algorithm is an updated model designed to most closely match the original TB303.
+- 303 Pulse - Applies only to the Square Wave, this algorithm is an updated model designed to most closely match the original TB303.
+NOTE: When 303 Square Wave is active, LFO->PW, LFO RATE and PW knobs in the TWEAKS section are disabled to match the TB-303.
 You can hear this square wave compared to a real TB-303 here).

 - Waveform - Blend between Square (fully anti-clockwise) and Sawtooth (fully clockwise) waveforms.